Dependence uncertainty: a decision-theoretic approach

-\begin{example}[{\bfseries finance}] The returns of an asset on the stock market depend on different economic indicators, like recession, inflation, market entry of a competitor or technological advances, but also on psychological effects, like market sentiment or market bubbles.
-Understanding how states that influence an asset's return are correlated is thus crucial for constructing robust and well-performing portfolios.
-However, experimental data shows that individuals tend to ignore correlation of relevant states and treat them as independent when making financial decisions, even if they are aware of their dependencies, a phenomenon widely known as \emph{correlation neglect}, cf.\ \citep{kallir2009neglect,eyster2010correlation}.
+The returns of an asset on the stock market depend on different economic factors, like recession, inflation, market entry of a competitor or technological advances, but also on psychological effects, like market sentiment or market bubbles.
+Understanding the dependence of states that influence an asset's return is thus crucial for constructing robust and well-performing portfolios.
+However, experimental data shows that individuals tend to ignore dependence of relevant states and treat them as independent when making financial decisions, even if they are aware of their dependencies, a phenomenon widely known as \emph{correlation neglect}, cf.\ \citep{kallir2009neglect,eyster2010correlation}.